kevindoorhomes/doorway/job-functions.md

 ##### Listing Agents:

 Listing Agents manage transactions from listing the property on the MLS through closing.
+They are experts in clients communication, managing expectations, negotiations, and handling the processes and documents that are involved in selling a home.
+In addition to their communication and negotiation skills, a certain element of attention to detail aids in the success of our Listing Agents.

 ##### Buyer's Agents:

-Buyer's Agents assist buyers from showings homes, through negotiations and closing on a property.
+Buyer's Agents assist buyers with everything from showings homes, through negotiations and closing on a property.
+Communication and negotiation skills are a must for our team of Buyer's Agents.
+Buyer's Agents provide their clients with the resources and confidence needed to navigate a real estate transaction.
+They act as professional advisors and support systems as they work with their clients to present desireable offers on potential propreties.